fastrgv/hbox/README.md

 Still, the solver is surprising in its capability, considering its lack of domain-specific knowledge, which was a deliberate design choice.

-I hope and expect the proliferation of method options to be subdued eventually.
+This app still experimental.
+The number of method options has gotten out of control, and I don't yet have suggestions for which solution method to use versus a given puzzle.
+But for the time being, my goal is to facilitate experimentation.

 In any case, I wish to expose this algorithm to public scrutiny, and allow anyone with an interest, the chance to improve or extend this generic approach to a formidable task.

-## Xsokoban Levels Solved (updated Feb 2026):
+## Xsokoban Levels Solved (updated Apr 2026):

 Hbox currently solves 65 of 90 puzzles.

-See ~/docs/runtimes-v143-20feb26.txt for solve times in seconds.
+See ~/docs/runtimes-v144-22apr26.txt for solve times in seconds.

 All failures I have seen are due to a shortage of memory or time.

-Finally, note that in my testing I noticed there are several more puzzles, yet unsolved by hbox, among the Xsokoban 90 that are "almost" solvable.
-One extreme example I am aware of is #19.
-If I make the first push, just one move, and the only valid move possible, the resulting puzzle is easily solved using methods 20 (54sec).
-This discovery was made using my Sokoban platform "Rufasok", which easily lets you attempt such experiments.

 ## "Small" test set of 200

 Hbox solves 191/200 puzzles from this set.
-See ~/hbox/batchRuns/small10dec/ for the output files.
+See ~/hbox/batchRuns/small_22feb/ for the output files.
-See ~/hbox/docs/SmallScore10dec25.txt for a summary.
+See ~/hbox/docs/SmallScore22feb26.txt for a summary.

 ## Build Instructions: